anoorullah/CS-225-Final-Project/README.md

 ./exec
 ```

-The program will then prompt you to enter a number 0-4 to complete various BFS operations:
+The program will then prompt you to enter a number 0-4 to complete various operations:

 ```
 (0) Using BFS, traverse all of the graph from a given airport